-On July 1, 2015 ("Grant Date"), we issued our CEO, options for 10,000,000 shares of our common stock under the 2015 Plan, valued at \$2,500,000 (based on the Black Scholes valuation model on the date of grant).
-The options will vest 50% on the first anniversary of the Grant Date ("First Year Vest") and the remaining 50% of the shares shall vest in twelve (12) equal installments on the first day of each calendar month following the first anniversary of the Grant Date beginning on June 1, 2016 and ending on June 1, 2017 ("Second Year Vest"), provided that CEO is continuously employed by us from the Grant Date through such applicable vesting date.
-Notwithstanding the foregoing, 100% of the shares of our common stock subject to the Option shall fully vest if we shall successfully sell all of the shares of its common stock included in the primary offering of such common stock by us pursuant to the registration statement on Form S-1 to be filed with the Securities and Exchange Commission within ninety (90) days of the Grant Date.
-The First Year Vest options will amortize to expense over a 12 month period beginning May 2015 through April 2016 and the Second Year Vest options will amortize to expense over a 24 month period beginning May 2015 through April 2017.
-The Company recognized expense of \$1,395,869 for the year ended December 31, 2015 within stock based compensation - related party in the Statement of Operations with the remaining \$1,104,131 to be recognized over the remaining vesting period.
+On July 1, 2015 ("Grant Date"), we issued our CEO, options for 10,000,000 shares of our common stock under the 2015 Plan, valued at \$2,500,000 (based on the Black Scholes valuation model on the Grant Date).
+The options will vest 50% on the first anniversary of the Grant Date ("First Year Vest") and the remaining 50% of the shares shall vest in twelve (12) equal installments on the first day of each calendar month following the first anniversary of the Grant Date beginning on June 1, 2016 and ending on June 1, 2017 ("Second Year Vest"), provided that CEO is continuously employed by the Company from the Grant Date through such applicable vesting date.
+Notwithstanding the foregoing, 100% of the shares of the Company's common stock subject to the Option shall fully vest if the Company shall successfully sell all of the shares of its common stock included in the primary offering of such common stock by the Company pursuant to the registration statement on Form S-1 to be filed with the Securities and Exchange Commission within ninety (90) days of the Grant Date.
+The First Year Vest options will amortize to expense over a 12 month period beginning May 2015 through April 2017.
+We recognized expense of \$1,395,869 for the year ended December 31, 2015 within stock based compensation in the accompanying Statement of Operations with the remaining \$1,104,131 to be recognized over the remaining vesting period.

-We used the Black-Scholes valuation model to value the options with known inputs for option term exercise price and stock price and assumptions for expected volatility rate; dividend rate; and risk free interest rate.
+Management used the Black-Scholes valuation model to value the options with known inputs for option term exercise price and stock price and assumptions for expected volatility rate; dividend rate; and risk free interest rate.
 The table summarizes the Black-Scholes assumptions used in the valuation of the options issued:

+Year En Year Ended

-Year Endo December 31,
+December 3 31, 2015

 Expected dividend yield 0.00%

 Expected stock-price volatility 35.6%

 Risk-free interest rate 1.87%

 Expected term of options (years) 6

 Stock price \$ 0.25

 Exercise price \$ 0.005

 Expected dividend yield.
-We base the expected dividend yield assumption on the fact that we have never paid cash dividends and has no present intention to pay cash dividends on our common stock.
+We base the expected dividend yield assumption on the fact that we have never paid cash dividends and have no present intention to pay cash dividends on our common stock.